abiwan/TFTB-Thanks-For-The-Buff---WoW-3.3.5/README.md

 Automatically thanks other players for utility buffs applied to you in solo/open-world play.
 Perfect for friendly adventurers who want to show appreciation without spamming party or raid chat.

+> ⚠️ This addon is based on the original idea from [Thanks For The Buff - Revisited](https://www.curseforge.com/wow/addons/thanks-for-the-buff-revisited).
+> It has been adapted and extended for WoW 3.3.5a and Project Epoch.

 ## Features

 - Whisper and emote thank-you messages to buff casters